M Amir-ul Islam: Bangladesh Liberation War

 The 1970 general election, the first of its kind in Pakistan after years of military rule, was held on 7 December 1970.
 The Awami League, led by Sheikh Mujibur Rahman, secured 160 out of 300 seats, becoming the majority in the National Assembly.
 On 1 March, Yahya Khan postponed the inaugural session of the National Assembly on 3 March, indefinitely.
 According to him, "it was imperative to give more time to the political leaders to arrive at a reasonable understanding on the issue of Constitution making".
 Awami League president Sheikh Mujib immediately called for non-cooperation by his people, effectively taking control of East Pakistan.
 Mujib kept issuing regular directives to people and party workers.
 Amir-ul Islam, along with Tajuddin Ahmad, the general secretary of Awami League, and Kamal Hossain, were put in charge of drafting the directives.

-On the night of 25 March, Amir-ul Islam and Tajuddin Ahmad left their homes and families and went into hiding.
+On the night of 25 March, Islam and Tajuddin Ahmad left their homes and families and went into hiding.
 They secretly left Dhaka on 27 March for neighbouring India.
 After a perilous journey, mostly on foot through Kushtia and Chuadanga, they crossed the Indian border on 30 March.
 At the border outpost the regional head of the Indian border security force (BSF), Golok Majumdar received them.
 Majudmar immediately transported them to Kolkata with him.
 There, on the night of 30 March and the next day, Islam and Tajuddin had discussions with BSF chief Rustamji, who had come from Delhi after learning of their arrival.
 On 1 April, Islam and Tajuddin, accompanied by Majumdar, left for Delhi aboard a military cargo plane.

 In Delhi, Tajuddin met with India's Prime Minister Indira Gandhi, on 4 April.
 At their second meeting the following day, Gandhi informed him that Sheikh Mujib had been arrested and transported to Pakistan though Pakistan had not made this official yet.
 Asked about the Bangladesh government, he replied, as Amir-ul Islam advised the day before, that a provisional government had been formed with Sheikh Mujib as its president with the senior Awami League leaders who had attended the Mujib-Yahya talks as cabinet members.

-Islam drafted the proclamation of independence, which was reviewed by Subrata Roy Chowdhury, a lawyer at the Calcutta High Court, and read during the oath taking ceremony on 17 April at Mujibnagar.
+Islam drafted the proclamation of independence.
+Islam described the proclamation as the “birth certificate” of Bangladesh.
+The proclamation was read out at the oath-taking ceremony of the Mujibnagar Government on 17 April 1971.
+After the ceremony, Barrister Amir-ul-Islam showed the document to Subrata Roy Chowdhury, an Indian jurist of international law.
+Chowdhury found the document to be perfect and flawless, commenting that not a single word, comma or semi-colon needs to be changed and that the content of the proclamation was consistent with the recognized principles of international law.
+Inspired by the liberation of Bangladesh, Chowdhury later wrote the book ‘The genesis of Bangladesh’ in which he talked about Amir-ul-Islam's flawless drafting of the document.